javajon/katacoda-solver/README.md

 ## Installing Solver into a Challenge

-The solver command line tool cannot be loaded via the scenario's assets as there is a size limit at 9MB and the CLI tool is too large of an asset.
-Instead there is a wget command in the init-background.sh script that installs solver when the challenge starts.
-This incurs a slight vulnerability if GitHub failes to deliver the requested CLI binary artifact from the release page then the challange will break and the learner will have to reload the scenario.
+The `solver` command-line tool cannot be loaded via the scenario's assets as there is a size limit at 9MB and the CLI tool is too large of an asset.
+Instead, there is a `wget` command in the `init-background.sh` script that installs _Solver_ when the challenge starts.
+This incurs a slight vulnerability if GitHub fails to deliver the requested CLI binary artifact from the release page then the challenge will break and the learner will have to reload the scenario.
 This source may change and remains on the roadmap.

-Ensure the wget pulls a specific version of solver and your challenge is tested with that specific version in place.
+Ensure the `wget` pulls a specific version of _Solver_ and your challenge is tested with that specific version in place.

 ### Rapid Development Testing

-For fast, local, iterative development and testing of the solver tool with a live challenge it's best to copy the updated solver binary directly to the challenge.
+For fast, local, iterative development and testing of the _Solver_ tool with a live challenge it's best to copy the updated _Solver_ binary directly to the challenge.
 There are a variety of places where a binary can be uploaded.
-Here is an example using the public service [transfer.sh](https://transfer.sh/):
+Here is an example using the public service [transfer.sh](https://transfer.sh/)

 1. Build the binary with `./gradlew build -Dquarkus.package.type=native -Dquarkus.native.container-build=true`
 2. Identify the binary to copy: `export solver=build/solver-0.1.1-SNAPSHOT-runner`
 3. Upload: `STORAGE_URL=$(curl --upload-file $solver https://transfer.sh/solver) && echo $STORAGE_URL`
 4. Copy the storage URL to your clipboard
 5. Start Challenge
-6. Copy solver binary into Challenge using the copied URL: `curl -o solver <url>`
+6. Copy `solver` binary into Challenge using the copied URL: `curl -o solver <url>`
 7. Make executable, copy, and verify: `chmod +x solver; cp solver /usr/local/bin; solver --version`

 Some of these public services throttle throughput over repeated usage.
 You can also use [gdrive](https://github.com/prasmussen/gdrive) to download artifacts from Google drive.
 Never use these for the published challenges.